 Disks & IOPS

-If your DB is on running on filesystem, the general recommendation and good practice is to have the OS disks on Standard Storage which certainly can be placed in SSD for even better performance and for the data disks the recommendation is to have it on Premium SSD disks.
+If your DB is on running on filesystem, the general recommendation and good practice are to have the OS disks on Standard Storage which certainly can be placed in SSD for even better performance, and for the data disks, the recommendation is to have it on Premium SSD disks.
 By default, you will get about 500 IOPS of 1KB payload on a given disk on a Standard Tier VM or 5000 IOPS on a premium storage disk.
 To increase throughput, you could certainly opt for RAID 0 to do stripping on disks similar-to on-premises. https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-configure-raid?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json

 This is to scale IOPS requirements.
 The choice of premium storage also provides better stability and availability.
 Since Azure retains 3 copies of data for any kind of storage, RAID 10 is not necessary and RAID 0 should be sufficient.

-Scaling RDBMS systems has always been expensive and complicated and Azure no different.
-Horizontal scalability on Azure is not feasible primary due to two reasons 1.
+Scaling RDBMS systems have always been expensive and complicated and Azure no different.
+Horizontal scalability on Azure is not feasible primarily due to two reasons 1.
 Multicasting of IP and 2.
 Shared storage.
-Azure Oracle VMs follow a shared nothing architecture.
+Azure Oracle VMs follow a shared-nothing architecture.
 This means that running clusters using Oracle RAC is not possible but however vertical scalability is feasible.
-RAC enables fault tolerance, capability of capacity, shared workloads etc., Oracle RAC is a 10 year old legacy technology when hardware failure, limited vertical scalability, single core sockets etc., were common.
+RAC enables fault tolerance, the capability of capacity, shared workloads, etc., Oracle RAC is a 10-year-old legacy technology when hardware failure, limited vertical scalability, single-core sockets, etc., were common.
 In current world, the CPUs are lot more powerful, vertical scalability has far increased, multi-core socks available.
 Oracle RAC workloads with proper planning can be quiet easily moved to Azure on standalone VMs.

 Oracle Maximum Availability Architecture(MAA) suggests having Oracle RAC and Oracle physical standby using Oracle Dataguard for local HA and a DR with another Oracle standby.
 Automation of failover can be achieved using an Oracle node with Oracle data guard broker with the Fast Start Fail Over configuration.
 Similar architectures can be built on Azure with the assistance of Availability Sets.